 - By format

-Digital display advertising revenue continued to be dominated by just a few companies in 2016, with Facebook comprising 35% of this advertising segment, according to eMarketer estimates.
-Google comprised 14% of this segment, while no other company controls more than 10% of this market.
+Digital display advertising revenue continued to be dominated by just a few companies in 2020.
+Facebook comprised 45% of this advertising segment, according to eMarketer estimates.
+Google accounted for 10% of this segment, while no other company controlled more than 5% of this market.
 (In 2017, Verizon purchased Yahoo and created a new subsidiary called Oath that incorporated Yahoo, AOL and Verizon’s other digital entities.
 In 2019, Oath was renamed the Verizon Media Group.
 And in 2021, after this data was collected, Verizon sold Yahoo to Apollo Global Management.)

-In the mobile sector, Facebook also held the largest market share (44%) of mobile digital display advertising revenue, according to eMarketer estimates.
-No other company controls more than 10% of the mobile market.
+In the mobile sector, Facebook captured more than half (60%) of mobile digital display advertising revenue, according to eMarketer estimates.
+No other company controlled more than 10% of the mobile market.

 - All digital

 Roughly 18,000 employees worked as reporters, editors, photographers or videographers in the newsrooms of digital-native outlets (outlets that were born on the web) in 2020, according to data from the Bureau of Labor Statistics’ Occupational Employment and Wage Statistics (OEWS).
 (Digital-native newsroom employment and wage data is based on the “other information services” industry code, whose largest component is “internet publishing and broadcasting and web search portals.”
 For details, see the methodology [LINK].)
 The median annual wage for reporters was roughly $73,000 and it was $69,000 for editors in 2020, while the median annual wage for photographers was roughly $75,000.
 (Data was not available in 2020 for television, film and video editors and camera operators.)

 Find out more